yanosliger-dev/interviewtest/README.md

 Please find parts 1, 2 and 3 here

 Vagrant file is here for each part
-Cd to each directory and run vagrant up should suffice The Docker and Ansible with Vagrant is quite new to me really enjoyed these tasks.
+The Docker and Ansible with Vagrant is quite new to me really enjoyed these tasks.
 I have been working on Puppet for a long time with KVM and VMWare so change has been nice, it is like riding a bike :)